B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Related Work

 \subsection{Driver Behavior Modeling}

-There is considerable work on modeling or classifying the driver behavior in traffic literature based on driver attributes~\cite{rohanref5,rohanref3,ernestref10}.
-Other set of classification methods depend on natural factors, including climate or traffic conditions~\cite{behaviorref-category2-1,behaviorref-category2-2} and mental health of the drivers~\cite{behaviorref-category3-2,behaviorref-category3-3,behaviorref-category3-1}.
+There is considerable work in traffic literature on classifying driver behavior based on driver attributes~\cite{rohanref5,rohanref3,ernestref10}.
+Other sets of classification methods depend on natural factors, including climate or traffic conditions~\cite{behaviorref-category2-1} and the mental health of the drivers~\cite{behaviorref-category3-3}.
+Sagberg et al.~\cite{sagberg2015review} define driver behavior based on its underlying motives and separate it into global driving styles and specific driving styles.
+As an example of this taxonomy, drivers who are motivated to get to their destination as fast as possible exhibit certain driving styles such as overspeeding, honking, or tailgating.
+Based on these directly observable specific driving styles, these drivers are classified into the global driving style of aggressive driving.
+Although researchers have considered various driver behavior modeling techniques and thereby different numbers of categories of distinct driver behaviors, we ultimately adopt the simple and common distinction suggested by Sagberg et al., which separates driver behavior to aggressive/risky and conservative/defensive.

-Many approaches have also been proposed for modeling the driver behavior~\cite{schwarting2018planning}.
-These strategies are based on partially observable Markov decision processes (POMDPs)~\cite{li2017game}, data mining techniques~\cite{constantinescu2010driving}, game theory~\cite{pnas, pnas1, sadigh2016information}, graph theory~\cite{cmetric, chandra2019graphrqi} and imitation learning~\cite{kuefler2017imitating}.
-While our action prediction algorithm uses the CMetric algorithm~\cite{cmetric}, it can also be combined with other driver behavior modeling methods.
+Many approaches have also been proposed for modeling driver behavior~\cite{schwarting2018planning}.
+These strategies are based on partially observable Markov decision processes (POMDPs)~\cite{li2017game, cao2020reinforcement}, data mining techniques~\cite{constantinescu2010driving}, game theory~\cite{pnas, pnas1}, and imitation learning~\cite{kuefler2017imitating}.
+The approach we use~\cite{cmetric} is based on graph theory~\cite{chandra2021using, chandra2019graphrqi, chandra2020stylepredict} and only uses directly observable features to classify driver behaviors without making any assumptions about the psychological conditions and personalities of the drivers.